Oli London: Personal life

-London has been a supporter of the Black Lives Matter organization and an advocate for LGBT and women's rights.
+London has been a former supporter of the Black Lives Matter movement.
+He has since backtracked, and is now a vocal opponent of BLM and "woke culture".

 London describes himself as someone with "an obsessive and impulsive personality".
 He practices speaking Korean with a private teacher every week.
 He dated the French pornographic actress Angelique Morgan.
 London has spoken of his poor relationships with family and friends and society's negative views towards him because of his racial identity.
 This eventually meant that he had difficulty finding a romantic relationship and caused him to become reclusive.

 Religion and spiritual beliefs

 London is a former atheist.
 Previously he was said to worship a cardboard cut-out of Jimin and even prayed to the singer.
-He said he respects religious people.
 He has criticised the Islamic doctrines of women's dress codes.
-In November 2022, London announced his conversion to Christianity and his intention to be baptized and to become a member of the Catholic Church.
+In November 2022, London announced his conversion to Christianity and his intention to be baptized in Catholic Church.

 Transracial identity

-Although he is of British descent, London identifies as South Korean.
-His self identification attracted worldwide attention and stirred debate around the validity of being transracial compared to being transgender.
-Sandra Song of Paper magazine accused him of fetishizing South Korean culture, calling what he had done "incredibly offensive, especially since it effectively trivializes our identities because they're suddenly 'trendy.'"
-London received death threats on the Internet for being transracial but defended his identity as personal and said his intention is solely to appreciate the culture.
+Although he is of White British descent, London has previously identified as South Korean.
+His self-identification attracted worldwide attention and stirred debate around the validity of being transracial compared to being transgender.
+Sandra Song of Paper magazine accused him of fetishising South Korean culture, calling what he had done "incredibly offensive, especially since it effectively trivializes our identities because they're suddenly 'trendy.'"
+London has claimed to have received death threats on the Internet for being "transracial" but defended his identity as personal and said his intention was solely to appreciate the culture.
 Others showed support for him.
 American activist Rachel Dolezal, who similarly attracted controversy due to her racial identity, stated that someone's personal identity (including London's) should not be other people's main concern.

 Gender and sexuality

 London came out as non-binary during the Pride Month of 2021, announcing that he used they/them pronouns as well as neopronouns inspired by Korea and Jimin.

 In mid-2022, he came out as a genderfluid trans woman and announced plans to get further surgeries to look like Blackpink member Rosé.

 In October 2022, he told E!
 News that he was detransitioning, saying that he wanted to "go back to being [his] original self—a biological man", and updated his Instagram bio to indicate that he uses he/him pronouns.
+He thereafter affiliated himself with the anti-gender movement.
+London's book Gender Madness was published in August 2023.